Paperless Construction App Supports Eurovia Contracting on the 116-year-old Vauxhall Bridge Refurbishment Project in Central London

 And, as Duncan neatly summed it up, "I can sit in my office, log into Paperless and know immediately what is happening on the project.
 I can do it on my tablet or any device because it's synced across all devices.
 It's accessible from anywhere - all of which means we're achieving our digital objectives".

 By deploying the Paperless Construction app on the Vauxhall Bridge Refurbishment Project, Eurovia Contracting achieved their paperless site objective and solved their strict access control and COVID-19 social distancing needs whilst also meeting their legal and contractual obligations.

-"We clearly saved cost in terms of paper, printing, processing and storage.
-There was an investment in the hardware required, but that's a worthwhile one to take moving into a digital world"
+"We clearly saved cost in terms of paper, printing, processing and storage, but the engagement and environmental benefits were the most rewarding.
+There was an investment in the hardware required, but that's a worthwhile one to take moving into a greener, digital world"

 Duncan Jenkins - Operations Manager